Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 ## Support

-If there is a bug or suggestion, or something you don't understand, you can [post a comment](/posts/4ba0a17a/#post-comment) or [submit an issue](https://github.com/Xujiayao/MCDiscordChat/issues/new) on GitHub.
+If there is a bug or suggestion, or something you don't understand, you can [submit an issue](https://github.com/Xujiayao/MCDiscordChat/issues/new) on GitHub.

 ## Features